Emily Is Away

-Emily Is Away is an indie visual novel by game developer Kyle Seeley, released for free in November 2015.
+Emily Is Away (Note: Stylized as Emily is Away and emily is away) is an indie visual novel by game developer Kyle Seeley, released for free in November 2015.
 Set in the early-to-mid 2000s, Emily Is Away tells the story of the protagonist's relationship with a girl, Emily, over the course of five years, from the senior year of high school to the senior year of college.
 The game is presented through a chat client on Windows XP styled after ICQ and AOL Instant Messenger, specifically their builds in the early-to-mid 2000s, complete with other users' profiles and interface.
 The choices for profile pictures are generally collected from the culture of the early-to-mid 2000s, including 28 Days Later, The Ring, Harry Potter, The Lord of the Rings, blink-182, Red Hot Chili Peppers, Eminem, and Avril Lavigne on the first level.
-Through special usernames, players can unlock more profile icons referencing early-to-mid 2010s culture, like The Binding of Isaac, Markiplier, Portal, and The Stanley Parable.
+Through special usernames, players can unlock more profile icons referencing early-to-mid 2010s culture, like The Binding of Isaac, Markiplier, Jacksepticeye, Portal, and The Stanley Parable.